-Welcome to the second of five "My Poetry Book" Kids' Poetry Challenge post link-ups!
+Welcome to the first of five "My Poetry Book" Kids' Poetry Challenge post link-ups!
 In celebration of National Poetry month, we're challenging other parents and kids to explore the world of poetry together.

 Each week in April we hope you'll consider reading a poem with your child and then encourage your child to create an illustration based on the poem.
 This type of creative activity helps your child more thoroughly understand the poem and interpret it in his or her own way.
 If you would like to participate, please refer the original Kids' Poetry Challenge post and read the guidelines.

 We've tried to make it very simple for everyone to participate.
 Reading a poem together only takes a few minutes.
-The link-up will remain open all week long.
-Post the picture and accompanying text any day of the week and, if you have the time, stop by and visit the other participants' posts.
+The link-up will remain open all week long, so feel free to post the picture and accompanying text any day of the week and, if you have the time, stop by and visit the other participants' posts.

 I'm linking up to Poetry Friday!
-This week's Poetry Friday is hosted by Madigan Reads.
+This week's Poetry Friday is hosted by Amy at The Poem Farm.
 Head over to her blog for more poetry posts and consider joining the Poetry Friday link-up.

 I am an Amazon affiliate and may receive a very small commission for products purchased through my Amazon links.
 (View my full disclosure statement for more information about my reviews.)